Eli and Elizabeth are currently missionaries in Guatemala serving in Calvary Chapel Ciudad de Guatemala since July 2016.

 Mickie served in South Africa for 4 years and returned home waiting on the Lord for His next set of marching orders for her.
 She visited Haiti in March of 2015 and upon her return from that trip she was presented with an open door to serve at Cross to Light, a church planting ministry in Port Au Prince, Haiti.
 Mickie’s areas of ministry are sharing the gospel, working with the children in the community, and discipling women in the churches as well as their kitchen staff at Cross to Light .

 Chad Naaktgeboren and his family (Heather (wife), Luke, Hannah, Christian, and Leah) moved to Johannesburg in January 2007 as they headed the call to plant a church there.
-The Naaktgeboren’s have planted Calvary Chapel Johannesburg, they have established a school of ministry and have various ministries directed at helping those in poverty and with various needs.
+The Naaktgeboren’s have planted Calvary Chapel Johannesburg, established a school of ministry, and have various ministries directed at helping those in poverty and with various needs.

 The family has returned home by the call of the Lord since July 2017.
 Chad is on staff as a pastor here at Calvary Chapel Downey and will be teaching Bible at our high school as well.

-Danny and Sylvia served in Mexico since 2012 with their children Matthew, Victoria, Luke, and Benjamin.
-While in Merida, Yucatan the call to plant a church was heard, and in January 2015, they moved to Acatlán, Mexico (State of Veracruz) to plant Calvary Chapel Acatlán.
+Danny and Sylvia served in Mexico beginning in 2012 with their children Matthew, Victoria, Luke, and Benjamin.
+While in Merida, Yucatan the call to plant a church was heard and in January 2015, they moved to Acatlán, Mexico (State of Veracruz) to plant Calvary Chapel Acatlán.
 In 2016 they also began a church plant in Xalapa, where the ministry is currently flourishing.
-In December of 2017 Daniel Gamez heard God's call to come back to Downey and come on staff as the Spanish pastor to our Spanish Ministry.
+In December of 2017, Daniel Gamez heard God's call to come back to Downey and come on staff as the Spanish pastor to our Spanish Ministry.

 The work in Acatlan and Xalapa was left in great hands with 2 pastors from CC Merida who continue to hold Bible studies and provide leadership, discipleship, and children ministries in both church plants.
 Please continue to pray for the two churches in Veracruz and for the Gamez family.